IGassmann/web-app-template/README.md

 # Web App Template

-Web app template is a simple but complete template for creating web apps.
+This is a complete template for building web apps.
+It's primarily intended for my own usage.
+I use it to gather my learnings and opinions on best practices and configurations.

 ## Setup